arshk123/410-Final-Project/README.md

 Tejas (tsharm5): Writing code that performs sentiment analysis on pitchfork, creation of webpages on the front end, writing various scripts for database population, helping create and edit video presentation

-Arsh (khndlwl3): Design and implementation of recommendation system, design and implementation of database, helping create video presentation
+Arsh (khndlwl3): Design and implementation of recommendation system (Hybrid Collaborative and Content Based), design and implementation of database, helping create video presentation

 Overview of all Technology Used
 ------------